What is CIRE? Canada's New Investment Rep Exam Explained

 If you're starting fresh in 2026, skip CSC entirely.
 The $2,000+ cost and months of study time no longer buy you anything that CIRE doesn't provide at a fraction of the investment.
 Some people still choose CSC for the educational depth, which is a valid personal choice.
 But it's no longer a regulatory requirement.

-But knowing about the exam won't help you pass it.
-The competency-based format punishes traditional study methods.
-Reading textbooks?
-Memorizing definitions?
-That's CSC thinking.
-CIRE thinking is different: scenario practice, red-flag recognition, timed judgment calls.
+That's the exam.
+But knowing about it won't help you pass it.
+The competency-based format punishes traditional study methods — reading textbooks, memorizing definitions.
+What actually works is scenario practice, red-flag recognition, and timed judgment calls.

-Part 2 is where we get tactical.
 Which study resources actually work.
 Which waste your time.
-How to build a study plan that matches the exam's reality—not the fantasy that reading a textbook twice will get you to 60%.
+How to build a study plan that matches the exam's reality — not the fantasy that reading a textbook twice will get you a passing score.